kvanland/responseBot/README.md

 - !chooserole
 > Returns a random role that has at least one member online

+- !avatar
+> Returns the url for the user's avatar, essentially returns the user's avatar image

+- !wolfram query
+> Returns a whatever wolfram alpha returns based on the query

 ## 2. Non-Commands
 Description: Non-Commands are bits of text that will be responded to by the bot without the user of the ! symbol.